dambudi/dambudi/README.md

 # Heyo!
 I’m Dio 🤠
-<h3>I'm a UI/UX Designer and Front-End Developer based in New Zealand</h3>
+<h3>I'm a UX Designer and occasional Front-End Dev based in New Zealand</h3>

 ## What I'm learning now
 I'm currently improving my skills in JavaScript.
 Soon to start learning React and Node.js